gmesser/make_password/README.md

 Not all characters are password character candidates.
 The generated passwords are sometimes displayed or (horror!) emailed to the user.
 Depending on the font used, some characters are indistinguishable from each other.
 These characters can lead to user aggravation and completely unnecessary support calls.

-In the case of special characters, many of them are problematic for various reasons, and there are plenty of good ones available.
+In the case of special characters, many of them are problematic for various reasons, like inserting into a spreadsheet cell, and there are plenty of other ones available.

 Here are the candidates and exclusions in each group of characters: